 - Chronic emotional stress.

 - Dehydration.
 Chronic dehydration is a general risk factor for low immune function and autoimmune diseases in general.
 Dehydration adds to the risk of developing an autoimmune disease.
-For more information, see my blog Dehydration Causes Pain and Disease.
+For more information, see my article Dehydration Causes Pain and Disease.

 - If you have one autoimmune disorder, you’re susceptible to developing another one.